-- Members and especially group representatives may login to view the minutes of our last Intergoup meeting and the agenda for our next Intergroup meeting - we tried to carry this message to other sex addicts!
+- Members and especially group representatives may login to view the minutes of our last Intergoup meeting - we tried to carry this message to other sex addicts!

 - If you were looking for saatalk.org, we have moved our site - all the information that was at saatalk.org and more is now available here!

 - SAA members can create a personal account to view more information and optionally share their contact details with other members